Birmingham Funeral Home Attorney

 Fraud, Deception and Taking Advantage?

 Unfortunately, during the grieving process, some funeral homes take advantage of the situation.
-Knowing full well that the family is in a weakened condition and struggling to make all the preparations for the speedy disposition of the whole process, they are quick to have the family agree to all their terms and conditions.
+Knowing full well that the family is in a weakened condition, possibly coping with the results of a fatal accident, and struggling to make all the preparations for the speedy disposition of the whole process, they are quick to have the family agree to all their terms and conditions.
 Whether in the form of selling you a casket for too much or misleading you about the things that come with the “deluxe package”, deceptive bargaining is all too common.

 A common tactic we often see is when the home offers special financing to get the deal done.
 Being in a weak bargaining position, the family will sometimes be coerced to accept terms that are unfair and oppressive.

 The right to pursue a malpractice claim for neglect against a funeral home depends on the relationship between the deceased and the other party.
-Obviously, spouses, children and immediate family members can usually bring a claim for the emotional distress and mental trauma caused by the misconduct on the part of the funeral home.
+Obviously, spouses, children and immediate family members can usually bring a personal injury claim for the emotional distress and mental trauma caused by the misconduct on the part of the funeral home.
 However, there are certain situations where close friends or others may also make a claim, depending on how close they were to the decedent.
 If you have suffered emotional distress over the improper funeral process of a loved one, you may have a claim.
+Contact our funeral home lawyers at Drake Injury Lawyers for help with you case.

 What if I signed an arbitration agreement?